pretix/pretix-docs/docs/guides/products/index.md

 To create the time slots, you need to create a number of "dates" in the event series.
 Navigate to :navpath:Your event → :fa3-calendar: Dates: and click the :btn-icon:fa3-plus:Create many new dates: button.
 Then, first enter the pattern of your opening days.
-In the example, the museum is open week Tuesday to Sunday.
+In the example, the museum is open every week from Tuesday to Sunday.
 We recommend to create the slots for a few weeks at a time, but not e.g. for a full year, since it will be more complicated to change things later.

 ![](../../assets/screens/products/timeslots_create1.png "Timeslots create 1")